Nassir Chico

 Nassir "Chico" Yousef (1917 – September 26, 1991) was an Iraqi footballer, who played for Al-Quwa Al-Jawiya and the Iraq, playing for the first Iraqi team in 1951 during the 1950s.

 Yousef was born in Baghdad in 1917 in the local Al-Ammar district in the Al-Abkhana area, near Al-Senak area in the Iraqi capital.
-He was proficient in scoring goals from various angles and situations.
+He scored goals from various angles and situations.

 Yousef studied at Tahra Primary School and has been practicing football from an early age.
 He was given the name Chico because of his size by a group of British soldiers during the start of his career during the late 1930s.

 Yousef joined the Baghdad school team Maaraf Baghdad representing the Ministry of Education before he joined Al-Quwa Al-Jawiya in 1936, and continued to play for the team until he retired and turned to coaching.
 He stayed with the club until his retirement in 1959.

 In 1938, the Ministry of Education established an unofficial Iraqi national team and Yousef, was selected to represent the team in a friendly match in Baghdad against Syrian Barada Club.
 He appeared for the Baghdad Select side in high-profiled international matches against the army teams of England and Poland in 1943.

-Two years later (1945), Yousef was summoned to play for the Baghdad Maaraf team against Lebanon, which ended with Iraq's victory in the two meetings (1–0) and (4–1).
+Two years later (1945), Yousef played for the Baghdad Maaraf team against Lebanon, which ended with Iraq's victory in the two meetings (1–0) and (4–1).
 In 1950, he guested for the Royal Guards team for one match against the Pakistan national team in Baghdad.

-Yousef was one of the eleven players who lined-up against Turkey B team in Ankara in 1951, to make up Iraq’s first ever national team.
+Yousef was one of the eleven players who lined-up against Turkey B team in Ankara in 1951, to make up Iraq's first ever national team.